North Dakota CPA Society Bylaws

 Section 2.
 MEMBERSHIP DUES: Annual dues shall be set by the Board of Directors.

 Section 4.
-APPORTIONMENT OF DUES: Dues paid by members admitted during the Society's fiscal year shall be apportioned on a quarterly basis.
+APPORTIONMENT OF DUES: Dues paid by new members shall be apportioned accordingly.

+Section 2.
+MEMBERSHIP CONDITION: Each applicant for membership, as a consideration for the granting of such membership, shall agree to the conditions imposed by membership, which may include review of reports by a report review committee.
+In no case may an applicant for membership, an Affiliate, or a member bring an action in tort or otherwise against members of the Society, the Society, its directors, staff, or committees, either singly or collectively, for the performance of any acts required by the bylaws and reasonably exercised.

 Section 5.
-MEMBERSHIP CONDITION: Each applicant for membership, as a consideration for the granting of such membership, shall agree to the conditions imposed by membership, which may include review of reports by a report review committee, and in no case will an applicant for membership or a member bring an action in tort or otherwise against members of the Society, the Society, its directors, staff, or committees, either singly or collectively, for the performance of any acts required by the bylaws and reasonably exercised.

-Section 3.
-NOTICE OF MEETING: Written notice of each meeting of members stating the time, place and purpose of meeting shall be given by the Executive Director to each member entitled to vote at the meeting properly addressed according to the last available corporate records, and sent not less than five nor more than thirty days before the meeting.
+NOTICE OF MEETING: Written notice of each meeting of members stating the time, place and purpose of meeting shall be given by the Executive Director to each member entitled to vote at the meeting.
+Such written notice must be properly addressed according to the last available corporate records and sent not less than five (5) nor more than 30 days before the meeting.
 Any member may, in writing either before, at or after the meeting, waive notice thereof.
 Any member by his or her attendance at any meeting shall be deemed to have waived notice thereof unless that attendance is solely for the purpose of asserting the illegality of the meeting.
-Meetings and their related notice may be accomplished by way of telephone and other electronic means.
+Meetings and their related timely notice may be accomplished by way of telephone and other electronic means.

 ARTICLE V ..
 DIRECTORS

 Section 1.
-DUTIES, NUMBER AND ELECTION OF DIRECTORS: The affairs of the Society shall be governed by a Board of Directors consisting of twelve members in good standing, including three officers, the immediate past president, and eight members elected at large.
-The elected positions shall take office immediately after their election.
-In each year, two or three at-large directors shall be elected by the members for a term of three years, to fill the expiring terms.
+DUTIES, NUMBER AND ELECTION OF DIRECTORS: The affairs of the Society shall be governed by a Board of Directors consisting of twelve (12) members in good standing, including four (4) officers, the immediate Past President, the President, the President-Elect, Secretary, and eight (8) members elected at large.
+The eight (8) elected member at large positions shall take office immediately after their election.
+In each year, two or three at-large directors shall be elected by the members for a term of two (2) or three (3) years, as applicable, to fill the expiring terms.
 The term of each elected director shall continue until a successor is elected and qualifies.

 Section 2.
 NOMINATIONS: Voting members present in person, by proxy or by electronic means at the annual meeting of the Society may, and the nominating committee shall, nominate members to be elected directors.

 Section 4.
-SPECIAL MEETINGS: the President may call a meeting of the Board of Directors when he or she deems it necessary or advisable, and shall call a meeting of the Board of Directors at the request in writing of two or more directors or forty or more members of the Society.
+SPECIAL MEETINGS: The President may call a meeting of the Board of Directors when he or she deems it necessary or advisable.
+The President must call a meeting of the Board of Directors at the request in writing of two (2) or more directors or 40 or more members of the Society.
 The business of a special meeting of the Board of Directors is limited to those matters stated in the meeting notice.

 Section 5.
-NOTICE OF MEETINGS: Written notice of each meeting of directors stating the time and place of meeting (and, in case of a special meeting, the purpose) shall be given to each director properly addressed according to the last available corporate records, and sent not less than five nor more than thirty days before the meeting.
+NOTICE OF MEETINGS: Written notice of each meeting of directors stating the time and place of meeting (and, in case of a special meeting, the purpose) shall be given to each director properly addressed according to the last available corporate records.
+Such notice shall be sent not less than five (5) nor more than 30 days before the meeting.
 Any director may in writing, either before, at or after the meeting, waive notice thereof.
 Any director by his or her attendance at any meeting shall be deemed to have waived notice thereof unless he or she attends solely for the purpose of asserting the illegality of the meeting.
 Board of Directors meetings and their related notice may be accomplished by way of telephone and other electronic means.

 Section 6.
 PLACE OF MEETING: The directors may hold meetings at the registered office of the corporation or at such other place as may be designated by a majority of the directors.